AmanuelAnalytics/Maji-Ndogo-Water-Access-Infrastructure-Analysis/README.md

 ## About the Data

 This project is based on the `md_water_services` database, a comprehensive dataset that captures the state of water access, quality, and infrastructure across multiple towns and provinces.
 It includes over **60,000** unique water source records and draws from structured field visits, surveyor assessments, and citizen-reported feedback.
+Note: This dataset is fully synthetic and anonymized, created for educational and analytical purposes.
+It does not represent real individuals or locations.

 ### Key Tables in the Dataset